 Liz is originally from the far south suburbs of Chicago and found her way into documentary filmmaking through her love of history, archaeology and storytelling through film to provide factual information.

-Her resume includes work such as Einstein’s Gravity Playlist (associate producer), Liminal (producer/director), Battle on the Booming Ground (assistant editor), Wildlife (production assistant), The Hebgen Lake Earthquake (producer/director/editor) and other commercial projects.
+Her resume includes work such as The Women of Hubble (producer), Einstein’s Gravity Playlist (associate producer), Liminal (producer/director), Battle on the Booming Ground (assistant editor), Wildlife (production assistant), The Hebgen Lake Earthquake (producer/director/editor) and other commercial projects.